Hong Kong Sevens

 Russian master plan coming together nicely

-Coach is delighted with his team winning all three matches in pool G to cruise into the quarter-finals
+Coach delighted with his team winning all three pool matches to cruise into the quarter-finals

 Russia coach Aleksandr Alekseenko is seeing all the pieces of his master plan for 2013 slot nicely into place as his side cruised into the world series pre-qualifier quarter-finals with an unbeaten record.